 By Yitzhak Santis/JNS.org

-Yitzhak Santis is Chief Programs Officer for NGO Monitor, a Jerusalem-based research institute.
+Yitzhak Santis is Chief Programs Officer at Jerusalem-based NGO Monitor, where he directs the “BDS in the Pews” project.

 JNS serves as the central hub for a thriving community of readers who appreciate the invaluable context our coverage offers on Israel and their Jewish world.

 Please join our community and help support our unique brand of Jewish journalism that makes sense.